Felting

 Specialist Nuno-Felting techniques KS4 BTEC Level 2 (Sheffield Park Academy, Sheffield 2018) Felted Carnival Masks for Y11 BTEC Level2

-MUSEUM and ART GALLERY clients included:
+MUSEUM and ART GALLERY clients include:

 Erasmus Darwin Museum